 Educational Supports Service Area

-The Academic Supports Strategy is designed to decrease the disparities in academic achievement.
-Academic Supports programs will provide academic support to African American, Hispanic/Latino and Pacific Islander youth that are struggling academically as well as disconnected TAY who are looking to reengage with the educational system and/or working to attain a High School Equivalency credential.
-Academic Supports programs will work closely with these target populations to ensure that youth get back on track academically, and these programs will support youth as they make key transitions within their academic careers.
+The Academic Supports Strategy is designed to provide programming that helps youth get back on track academically and make successful transitions within their academic careers.
+Academic Supports programs provide academic support to African American, Hispanic/Latino and Pacific Islander youth that are struggling academically as well as disconnected TAY who are looking to reengage with the educational system and/or working to attain a High School Equivalency credential.

 DCYF allocated $3,236,000 in annual funding to 17 programs across 17 agencies for the Academic Supports Strategy.